chadillac/MoshPit.js/docs/usage.md

 ###No!
 I just want to do it myself!

-Okay, so you can use all of these methods, and they work example how you'd expect.
+Okay, so you can use all of these methods, and they work exactly how you'd expect.

      // views
      MoshPit.hide('my_view');